Discrete Elasticity Exact Sequences on Worsey-Farin Splits: Conclusions

 \section{Conclusions}

 This paper constructed both local and global finite element elasticity complexes with respect to three-dimensional Worsey-Farin splits.
-A notable feature of the discrete spaces is the lack of extrinsic supersmoothess and accompanying DOFs at vertices in the triangulation.
-For example, the $H({\rm div})$-conforming space does not involve vertex or edge DOFs and is therefore conducive for hybridization.

-These results suggest that the last two pairs in the sequence \eqref{eqn:global~elseq} may be suitable to construct mixed finite element methods for three-dimensional elasticity.
+A notable feature of the discrete spaces is the lack of extrinsic supersmoothess and accompanying \dofs\ at vertices in the triangulation.
+For example, the $H({\rm div}, \mathbb{S})$-conforming space does not involve vertex or edge \dofs\ and is therefore conducive for hybridization.
+The efficient implementation of these elements with hybridization, with an emphasis on the lowest-order pair, is a subject of future work.
+Our results suggest that the last two pairs in the sequence \eqref{eqn:global~elseq} are suitable to construct mixed finite element methods for three-dimensional elasticity.
 However, due to the assumed regularity in Theorem \ref{thm:Commuting}, the result does not automatically yield an inf-sup stable pair.
-In the future, we plan on studying the pair $U_{r-2}^2(\THWFT)\times U_{r-3}^3(\THWFT)$ and prove inf-sup stability by modifying the commuting projections.
+Further study of commuting projections for the pair $U_{r-2}^2(\THWFT)\times U_{r-3}^3(\THWFT)$ is required to prove inf-sup stability.